nikhakimi27/OnCost/README.md

-## Introduction
+## Oncost

 OnCost is created to help to calculate the built-up-rate for wall and roof.

 ## Project Status

-This project is currently available for download.
+This project is currently available for [download](https://play.google.com/store/apps/details?id=com.oncost).
 Users can calculate built-up-rate for walls and roofs.
 Functionality to share calculations made is in progress.
+Responsive UI interface is also in development in order to support various devices.

 ## Project Screen Shot(s)